PengFan130/CNO_based_transfer_learning_for_solving_PDEs/readme.md

 #### Option A: Full Fine-tuning

-To perform standard fine-tuning (updating all weights), run:
+To perform fine-tuning, run:

 ```bash
 python Finetune_CNO.py
 ```

-*This script loads the source model and resumes training on the target dataset with a lower learning rate.*
+*This script loads the source model and resumes training on the target dataset.
+This script also provides the flexibility to selectively fine-tune specific layers*

 #### Option B: LoRA or NLT

+To select the strategy, adjust the imports in `CNOBenchmarks.py`:

+- For **NLT**: Use `from CNOModule_nlt import CNO as cno_nlt` (Line 15).
+- For **LoRA**: Use `from CNOModule_lora import CNO as cno_nlt` (Line 17).

-To use parameter-efficient transfer learning strategies (LoRA or NLT), run the transfer script.
-You can specify the strategy within the script or via arguments (depending on your implementation).
+Then, use parameter-efficient transfer learning strategies (LoRA or NLT), run the transfer script.

 ```bash
 # Example for LoRA or NLT strategy